Trump suggests his mug shot and indictments appeal to Black voters | KRDO

 Columbia, South Carolina (CNN) — Former President Donald Trump suggested Friday that his criminal indictments and mug shot appeal to Black voters and claimed that “what’s happening to (him) happens to them.”

 “I got indicted for nothing, for something that is nothing.
 They were doing it because it’s election interference and then I got indicted a second time, and a third time and a fourth time.
-And a lot of people said that that’s why the Black people like me because they have been hurt so badly and discriminated against, and they actually viewed me as I’m being discriminated against,” Trump, who faces 91 criminal charges across the cases, told a gathering of Black conservatives in Columbia, South Carolina, on the eve of the first-in-the-South Republican primary there.
+And a lot of people said that that’s why the Black people like me because they have been hurt so badly and discriminated against, and they actually viewed me as I’m being discriminated against,” Trump, who faces 91 criminal charges across the cases, told a gathering of Black conservatives here, on the eve of the state’s first-in-the-South Republican presidential primary.

 Black conservatives, Trump told the crowd gathered for the gala hosted by the Black Conservative Federation, “understand better than most that some of the greatest evils in our nation’s history have come from corrupt systems that try to target and subjugate others to deny them their freedom and to deny them their rights.
 You understand that.
 I think that’s why the Black people are so much on my side now because they see what’s happening to me happens to them.”